How Do Colleges Determine Financial Need?

 A closer look at how financial aid impacts your potential family contribution

-College financial aid is never a one-size-fits-all process.
-Considering that every college’s financial aid offerings differ, it’s no wonder that navigating the aid process can feel more difficult than the coursework your child will face.
+Considering that all college’s financial aid offerings differ, it’s no wonder that navigating the aid process can feel more challenging than your child’s coursework.

 It pays to do your homework.